elpop/melate/README.md

 Now, you can use the program :)

-you can update the results database with the -dowload option.
+You can update the results database with the -dowload option.

 ## Crontab to update  results

-If you want to auto update the lottery results, edit your crontab and put:
+If you want to auto update the lottery results, edit your crontab and add:

 ```
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 0 8 * * 1,3,4,6,0 /usr/local/bin/melate.pl -d
 ```

-Thist run at 8 o'clock on Monday, Wednesday, Thursday, Saturday, and Sunday.
+This will run at 8 o'clock on Monday, Wednesday, Thursday, Saturday, and Sunday.

 The "Melate", "Revancha" and "Revanchita" results are available on Thursday, Saturday and Monday.